-Let’s begin with the conditions for successful cooperation in general.
+Let’s start with the conditions required for successful teamwork.
 Simon Sinek sums it up like this:

 “A team is not a group of people who work together.